 YV have clearly defined tasks and are supervised as is appropriate to their various ages.
 Tasks include setting up the YV registration and check-in, setting up and staffing the youth activity area at the Finish Fest, inflating and positioning balloons in the morning, acting as runners between the registration and Finish Fest areas, providing a cheer squad along the finish chute, helping at water stops (older students), handing out tally sticks at the Kids’ 2K (Tech Trek campers), presenting winner medals at the podium (scholarship recipients), giving out surveys in the Finish Fest area, and taking down the youth activity area after the Run.
 Youth Volunteers may also be asked to help give out goodie bags, snacks, and t-shirts at the Finish Fest.

 Parking Lot Posse

 We are fortunate each year in having Morgan Hill community leaders manage parking lot traffic.
-Volunteers have included Chamber of Commerce members, School Board members, City Council members, the MHUSD Superintendent, the Mayor, the Sheriff, and more.
+Volunteers have included Chamber of Commerce members, School Board members, City Council members, the MHUSD Superintendent, and more.
 Responsibilities include setting out (and collecting) parking lot directional A-frames, roping off various areas for the 5K and 10K starts, and directing traffic.
 Volunteers are provided with safety vests and walkie talkies.
 NOTE: This is an early morning activity–you can work in the parking lot and finish in time to run the 5K or 10k.
 To volunteer, please contact Mary Cox at parkinglot@WildflowerRun.org.